 Current mechanical systems, synthetic adhesives and lubricants are not perfect, and the low friction coefficients in many natural systems are yet to be achieved in artificial systems.
 Technological innovations, completely new ideas, and unconventional approaches can all be learned from nature.
 These approaches have been tested and improved upon for millions of years; they are continuously being optimized with respect to their function and environment.
-Tribology always has to do with applications and devices.
-For accelerated scientific and technological breakthroughs Gebeshuber and co-workers proposed in 2009 in a paper that deals with the future of biomimetics the "Three-gaps-

-Gebeshuber and co-workers proposed in 2009 in a paper that deals with the future of biomimetics the "Three-gapstheory" (Fig. 4; Gebeshuber, Gruber and Drack, in press): the inventor gap, the innovator gap and the investor gap have to be bridged.
+Tribology always have to do with applications and devices.
+For accelerated scientific and technological breakthroughs the "Three-gapstheory" was proposed by Gebeshuber an coworkers in 2009 (Fig. 4, [10]): the inventor gap, the innovator gap and the investor gap have to be bridged.
 Since development always takes a path from the primitive over the complex to the simple, effective or efficient solutions can be envisaged, depending on the time frame provided and the acceleration wanted.